Area-53-Robotics/53D-Notebook-Over-Under-2023-2024/entries/drivetrain-1/build.typ

       cellx(colspan: 2)[
         == Build Steps
         - Gathered and cut 25 holes C-channel
-          - *Reason:* We want to make this drive-train as short as possible.
+          - *Reason:* We want to make this drivetrain as short as possible.
 Having a longer drivetrain means less agile in tight spaces.
         - Examined spacing of wheel to gear distance
         - Examined spacing of wheels and gears
       ],